luna-007/agent_orch/README.md

 ## Planned Improvements

+**Gemini client implementation** — `config.py` already has Gemini support wired up; a `GeminiClient` implementing the `LLMClient` Protocol is the natural next step.

 **Unified tool registration** — A single decorator that drives both the `available_tools` dict and the MCP server, eliminating the current duplication.

-**System prompt support** — Expose a configurable system prompt in the ReAct loop for consistent agent persona and instructions.
+**System prompt support** — Expose a configurable system prompt in `run_turn()` for consistent agent persona and instructions.

 **Docker packaging** — A lightweight Docker image for the MCP server to ensure reproducible deployments without local Python setup.

-**JIT RAG web reader** — Chunking and vector retrieval (ChromaDB or LanceDB) for large web pages, instead of hard-truncating at 5000 characters.
+**JIT RAG web reader** — Chunking and vector retrieval (ChromaDB or LanceDB) for large web pages, instead of hard-truncating fetched content.

-**Graceful tool error recovery** — Catch tool failures mid-loop and allow the agent to retry or take an alternative path rather than exiting.
+**Graceful tool error recovery** — Catch tool failures mid-loop and allow the agent to retry or take an alternative path rather than raising an exception.

 ---